theHEXstyle/bytes2font/README.md

 ---
 ## Usage:
-Simply put the .cpp file in the input folder
+1. Simply put the .cpp file in the input folder

-update the code with your file name and specify how mane hexes constitue a font line (usually 3)
+2. update the code with:
+    * your file name
+    * font width (not size): how many pixels is each font line composed of (should be written in the .cpp file)

-run, and get the .png file in the output foler
+3. run, and get the .png file in the output foler